dlgmltjdit/MatGenAI/README.md

 # MatGenAI
-We propose MatGenAI, a multi-pipeline DreamMat framework that integrates 3D mesh semantic segmentation (Sampart3D) with a Large Language Model (LLM).
-Our approach fix up the mismatch between semantic descriptions (text prompts) and local features.
+We propose MatGenAI, a multi-pipeline DreamMat framework that integrates 3D mesh semantic segmentation with a Large Language Model.
+DreamMat uses a single text prompt to generate materials for an entire 3D model, limiting its ability to accurately map local features—like a 'golden axe'—to their corresponding parts.
+Our approach resolve this mismatch between semantic descriptions and local features.

 ### Limitation of dreammat
 ![](assets/example.png)